phanumat/Documentation/device-type-developers-guide/parse.rst

 You are not limited to returning a single Event map from your ``parse`` method.

-You can return a list of Event maps to tell the SmartThings platform to generate multiple events:
+You can return a list of Event maps to tell the PEA HiVE platform to generate multiple events:

 .. code-block:: groovy